SharminSirajudeen/open-source-guide/index.md

 **AGPL (Affero GPL) - The Network Clause:**
 - Everything GPL does, PLUS
-- If you run the software as a web service (SaaS), you must make your entire application's source code available to anyone who uses it
+- If you modify AGPL software and run it as a web service, you must make the modified source code available to network users.
+The scope of what counts as 'your code' vs 'their code' is legally murky—which is why most companies avoid AGPL entirely.
-- Even users accessing it over a network can demand your source code

 <p align="center">
   <img src="https://raw.githubusercontent.com/SharminSirajudeen/open-source-guide/master/images/joey_doesnt_share_code.png" alt="Joey doesn't share code">